jeremyjosol/javascript-template/README.md

       `$ npm run test`

-      > _This will activate the test suites you've configured in your project and provide feedback on whether they have executed successfully._
+      > _This will activate any test suites you've configured in your project and provide feedback on whether they have executed successfully._

     - To start the local development server: